ai-enhanced-engineer/python-agentic-template/README.md

 ## Who Should Use This

-### Teams Starting AI/ML Projects
-Stop reinventing infrastructure.
-Describe your project and let agents build a production-ready foundation.

-### Senior Engineers New to AI
-Get the safety rails you're accustomed to in production systems while learning AI concepts.

-### Technical Leaders
-Give your team a consistent, production-ready starting point that embodies engineering best practices.
+Starting an AI/ML project and don't want to spend days on infrastructure?
+This is for you.
+Senior engineer who expects production-grade tooling from day one?
+This is for you.
+Leading a team and want a consistent starting point that embodies engineering discipline?
+This is for you.

+The common thread: reliability over speed, describing what you want over configuring it manually.

 ## Learn More